 Students in the USC Master of Public Health Online program are encouraged to participate in our unique faculty-led international trips (usually two weeks).
 These opportunities offer hands-on public health experience in clinics, government organizations, non-governmental organizations, research institutes and in communities around the world.
 Students can earn course credit for the two-week faculty-led trip and, if desired, set up a practicum and extend their time in the country.

-Through our expert faculty, opportunities have been made available to students to work in Costa Rica, Switzerland, India, Ghana, Honduras, Mozambique, Uganda, Mexico, Chile, Taiwan, China, Singapore, Panama, Japan and more.
+Through our expert faculty, opportunities have been made available to students to work in Costa Rica, Switzerland, India, Ghana, Honduras, Mozambique, Mexico, Chile, Taiwan, China, Singapore, Panama, Japan and more.
 As an example, our course in Geneva investigates the way health is organized and administered at the global level by integrating students directly into the World Health Assembly (WHA), the decision-making body of the World Health Organization, and exposing them to the inner workings of key global health organizations.

 In Panama, students develop skills in implementing qualitative and/or quantitative research methodologies and health interventions in a community field setting.
 Students receive hands-on community experience by engaging with diverse organizations and communities: local health clinics and hospitals; a public health research institute; a local high school participating in nutrition and vaccine promotion efforts; field visits to local public health agencies and NGOs; and a day tour to an indigenous community living in a protected area of Panama.
 Such opportunities are one of the unique advantages offered by USC’s Online MPH—unparalleled by other online programs.

 We’re talking a lot about NCDs and probably everyone is.
 Can you talk to me a little bit about the US position on NCDs here this week?